fphenix/Zed80/README.md

 Right now it's ("only" vs. "already") capable to run the loader screen of the game "Head Over Heels" (by Ocean), read from a diskette image (.dsk file).
 The picture is a beautiful 8-bit art by F. David Thorpe, which already makes this project worth it!

-It then loads the game menu.
+It then loads the game menu and waits for a keyboard input (that is not implemented yet!).

 The frame rate needs to be adjust.